O Incio

 The main attraction is the small church of Hospital, surrounded by oak and chestnut forest in a western orientated narrow valley.
 It is a very well preserved Romanesque church from the 12th century, in of grey marble.
 Part of the decoration is taken from the ruins of the nearby Roman town of Lucus Augusti (modern day Lugo).

+The municipality has 28 parishes and 187 populated places.
+The total population was 1533 inhabitants in 2021.